No doubt you've noticed the oversaturation of beginner Python tutorials and stats/machine learning references available on the internet.

 What about practical implementation?
 How do you use that method for your strategy?
 How do you actually program up that formula in software?

-I've written Advanced Algorithmic Trading to solve these problems.
+We've written Advanced Algorithmic Trading to solve these problems.

 It provides real world application of time series analysis, statistical machine learning and Bayesian statistics, to directly produce profitable trading strategies with freely available open source software.